JeremyParish69/docs/integrate/frontend.md

 - Asset data:
     - Token Logo Image files (both .png and .svg is recommended)
         - Note: Currently, a .png is required to be able to render on info.osmosis.zone
+        - Note: image files shall be title exactly with the token Symbol in lowercase.
+E.g., for 'ATOM', title the files `atom.png` and `atom.svg`
     - coin minimal denomination
         - For CW20 tokens:
             - The minimal denomination is `cw20:<CONTRACT ADDRESS>`